PuruVJ/puruvjdev2/src/blog/moving-macos-from-react-to-preact-vite.md

 import { Desktop } from './views/desktop/Desktop';

 render(<Desktop />, document.getElementById('root'));

-if (import.meta.hot) {
-  import.meta.hot?.accept();
-}
 ```

 And BAM!!
 That's it.
 Only these 4 files needed to be changed.
-And this how it all happened in less than 10 minutes.
+And this is how it all happened in less than 10 minutes.

-I hope you got something good out of this article 😉`
+I hope you got something good out of this article 😉.

+Signing off!